allanoguis/coding-notes/ReactJS/UseEffect.md

 }, []);
 ```

-Animation on State Change: Trigger animations when state changes.
+- Animation on State Change: Trigger animations when state changes.

-Best Practices
+## Best Practices

-Keep Effects Focused: Each useEffect should ideally handle a single side effect.
+- Keep Effects Focused: Each useEffect should ideally handle a single side effect.
-Avoid Complex Logic in Effects: If you have non-trivial logic, consider extracting it into a separate function.
+- Avoid Complex Logic in Effects: If you have non-trivial logic, consider extracting it into a separate function.
-Dependencies Management: Always make sure to include all variables and props in the dependencies array that your effect uses.
+- Dependencies Management: Always make sure to include all variables and props in the dependencies array that your effect uses.
-Avoid Async Function Directly: If you need to use async functions inside useEffect, define an async function inside the effect and call it.
+- Avoid Async Function Directly: If you need to use async functions inside useEffect, define an async function inside the effect and call it.

+[EOF]